ansys/pymapdl/doc/source/getting_started/docker.rst

    echo XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX > GH_TOKEN.txt

-This lets you send the token to docker without leaving the token value in your history.
-Next, authorize docker to access this repository
+This lets you send the token to Docker without leaving the token value in your history.
+Next, authorize Docker to access this repository
 with:

 .. code::